microsoft/fast/packages/web-components/fast-foundation/docs/integrations/webpack.md

 After saving your `index.html` file, refresh your browser and you should see a card with text and a button.

 Congratulations!
-You're now setup to use FAST, TypeScript, and Webpack.
+You're now set up to use FAST, TypeScript, and Webpack.
 You can import and use more components, build your own components, and when you are ready, build and deploy your website or app to production.